 Mobile phones/electronic devices are brought to the College at the owner's risk.
 The College does not take responsibility for any loss or damage to such devices.
-Mobile phones/electronic devices should be switched off and not visible in class.
+Mobile phones/electronic devices must be switched off and securely stored once a student has entered the school grounds.
+Students may store their device at either the front office or in their locker.
 Inappropriate use of these devices will not be tolerated.